mattbrictson/capistrano-mb/README.md

 ## Roadmap

 I plan to continue maintaining this project for the benefit of deploying my own Rails apps for the foreseeable future.
-In practice, this means a new version of two per year.
+In practice, this means a new version or two per year.
 The behavior of capistrano-mb may change as I upgrade my apps to new versions of Rails.
 For example, at some point I might:

 * Replace Unicorn with Puma
 * Switch from dotenv to encrypted credentials